nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/WORKSPACE_SETUP.md

 ## Selecting Interpreter

 Use `Cmd+Shift+p` on OSX and `Ctrl+Shift+p` on Windows to open the command pallette.
 Type in `select interpreter` and choose that command.
-In the list of options it provides, choose the one that points to your local `env` directory.
+In the list of options it provides, choose the one that points to your environment directory.
+It's usually the last option in the list.

 ![select python interpreter](./images/select-interpreter.gif)